jorgegv/rage1/doc/BANKING-DESIGN.md

   then sets IM2 mode and enables interrupts.

 - At this point, all the memory map is setup and the code is in place.
-The buffer at 0x5b00-0x7fff will be used as the LOW MEM buffer for copying assets from high memory banks: when they are needed, page frame (0xc000) is switched to the source bank, content is copied, then bank 0 is switched back.
+The buffer at 0x5b00-0x7fff will be used as the LOWMEM buffer for copying assets from high memory banks: when they are needed, page frame (0xc000) is switched to the source bank, content is copied, then bank 0 is switched back.

+- The upper part of the LOWMEM buffer is used as the heap.
+Since only SP1 is using the heap for sprite allocation, its size is automatically calculated by DATAGEN.

 - The memory area from 0x5b00 normally contains system variables and BASIC program code, but since we are not returning to BASIC ever, we can freely